Skip to Content

 Directions

-Slide your fingers out and tie the end in a double knot around the center.
+Once the embroidery floss is all wrapped up, help your kids slide their fingers out and tie the end in a double knot around the center.

-Use the glue gun or glue dots to secure the tree tuft to the top of the striped craft sticks.
+To make these Truffula trees stand tall and proud, grab a glue gun or some glue dots.
+Help your kids use these to secure the tree tuft to the top of the striped craft sticks.

 Dr Seuss Craft For Kids | Make this easy popsicle stick truffula tree craft.
 It's perfect to do at home or in the classroom. #preschool #elementary #kindergarten #teachers #kids #toddlers #kidsactivities #kidscrafts #craftforkids #ideasforkids #drseuss #drseusscrafts #drseussactivities